IPS-Eye-White

 If the Bereans did not take Paul and Silas’ word for it but checked what they said against the Scriptures, why in the world do we imagine that we can take any modern day pastor or theologian’s word at face value without checking for ourselves that what they teach is true?
 We must be a LOT more gullible and, dare I say it, more stupid than those ancient people.

 But if you take the time to look closely and carefully you will find that there is far, far more Biblical evidence against the Holy Spirit being the third person of the Trinity, than there is for this doctrine.
-In fact, although this evidence against a third 'person' is overwhelming it is rarely ever mentioned or even considered.

 By this, I certainly do not mean that we cannot learn from those who may have devoted much of their lives to the study of the Scriptures, and may have great insight into God's word.
 What I am saying is that every single word that proceeds from the mouth and pen of man has to be carefully checked against the standard that the Almighty Himself has given us.
-Regardless of how eminent the theologian and how high flown his phrasing, if what he says does not agree with Scriptures, then it is to be discarded and opposed without delay or hesitation.
+Regardless of how eminent the theologian and how high flown his phrasing, if what he says does not agree with Scriptures it is to be discarded and opposed without delay or hesitation.

-This orthodox version of one God in three persons prevailed because it satisfied a number of requirements. a) It cleared the church against the multi-god accusation, albeit with a very intricate and complicated explanation. b) The doctrine could be considered 'safe’ as no Bible verse explicitly states the exact nature of the Holy Spirit, And, finally c) It allowed the church to happily go about their business under the impression that they had solved the dilemma of seemingly contradictory statements in the Bible.
+The orthodox version of one God in three persons prevailed because it satisfied a number of requirements. a) It cleared the church against the multi-god accusation, albeit with a very intricate and complicated explanation. b) The doctrine could be considered 'safe’ as no Bible verse explicitly states the exact nature of the Holy Spirit, And, finally c) It allowed the church to happily go about their business under the impression that they had solved the dilemma of seemingly contradictory statements in the Bible.

 So let us not make the same tragic mistakes and see for ourselves what the Bible teaches and how the Bible describes and defines the Father, Son and Holy Spirit, and their relationship to each other.